nid666/pandoc-guide/docs/installation.md

 5. Finally, select install

-When the installer closes automatically, you will know Pandoc has successfully installed
+When the installer closes automatically, you will know Pandoc has successfully installed!

 ## Mac:

+1. In the installation popup, click the "OK" button as shown:

+2. Click the "Continue" button for the remaining installation prompts, as seen below:

+3. Once the installer prompts you to move itself to the trash, the installation is complete!